-Since May 2021, the Board of Trade values its partnerships in the region.
-That’s why since 2021 we have partnerred with WTOP, the most popular radio station in the region favored by C-suite executives, as part of sponsored content initiatives in the region.
-This collaboration offers Board of Trade members a platform to broadcast their work.
-This also provides a unique and valuable opportunity for our social organization members to share their mission throughout the business community.
+The Greater Washington Board of Trade values its partnerships in the region.
+That’s why since 2021 we have partnerred with WTOP, the premier radio station in the region favored by C-suite executives, as part of sponsored content initiatives in the region.
+This collaboration offers Board of Trade members a platform to showcase their endeavors, presenting a distinctive and valuable opportunity for our social organization members to amplify their mission within the business community.
 For more information, please contact George Longwell, Senior Vice President of Engagement, at [email protected].